QUVA-Lab/artemis/docs/source/experiments.rst

 Artemis Experiments Documentation
 ===================================

 The Artemis Experiment Framework helps you to keep track of your experiments and their results.
-It is an alternative to [Sacred](http://sacred.readthedocs.io/en/latest/).
+It is an alternative to `Sacred <http://sacred.readthedocs.io/en/latest/>`_.
 The goal of this framework is to make it easy to create, run, and review the results of many experiments.

 For details on the Experiment API, see :doc:`experiment-api`.